Titanfall 2: Plot

 After receiving the transmission, the Militia's Marauder Corps, led by Commander Sarah Briggs, assaults the IMC-held installation where the Ark is being kept, arriving too late to prevent it from being loaded onto the Draconis, an IMC transport.
 The Militia gives chase in hijacked IMC ships.
 BT and Cooper attempt to board the Draconis but are attacked by the Apex Predator Viper.
 Cooper kills Viper and successfully boards the Draconis with BT.

 Cooper and BT secure the Ark before the ship crashes.
 BT becomes incapacitated from damage sustained in his fight with Viper, and the duo are captured by Blisk and his second-in-command, Slone.
 BT surrenders the Ark to save Cooper but is destroyed by Slone for trying to help Cooper escape.
 However, BT gives Cooper a SERE kit and his data core before his chassis fails, and Cooper uses it to revive BT by installing it in a new Vanguard chassis provided by Briggs after he escapes captivity.
 Reunited, Cooper and BT fight their way to the base where the Fold Weapon is being prepared for use against Harmony.
 They kill Slone, earning Blisk's respect; Blisk spares Cooper and offers him a place in the Apex Predators before departing.
 BT and Cooper then launch themselves into the Fold Weapon's superstructure where the Ark has already been installed.
 BT hurls Cooper free before sacrificing himself, destroying the Ark, Fold Weapon, and the planet itself.

 The game ends with a monologue by Cooper, talking about having his status as a pilot affirmed and being inducted into the Marauder Corps, as well as reminiscing over his experiences with BT.
-In a post-credits scene, the Titan neural link to Cooper's helmet flashes with the message "Jack?" encoded in binary, suggesting some fragment of BT's AI managed to survive due to BT uploading his AI during the mission "Effect and Cause".
+In a post-credits scene, the Titan neural link to Cooper's helmet flashes with the message "Jack?" encoded in Morse, suggesting some fragment of BT's AI has survived.